I was afraid.

 Even when I tried to get this worry down on paper, I failed to finish two consecutive sentences.
 One sentence if I allowed my interior monologue to perform a James Joyce oration without punctuation.

 That was not me, however.
 I usually didn’t let chaos overwhelm me.
-My path of life had on regular intervals been paved with chaos, so I was well-used to it.
+My path of life had on occasion been paved with chaos, so I was well-used to it.

 Lost my only sibling.